unknownKade/dev_note/2. study/Architecture/Hexagonal Architecture.md

 	- ports are dictated by the usecase not adapter

 ## Adapters
-- in(dirving) adapters handle inputs to the application
+- in(driving) adapters handle inputs that want the application to do something ( ex web interface)
+- out(driven) adapters are called by usecases( ex database)
+-

 # References